64kramsystem/prefosdem-2020-presentation/prefosdem_mysql_8_upgrade.md

 Conclusion: before migrating, data must be trimmed, and must be 100% sure that the app doesn't introduce new instances.

-### Issues with triggers
+### Triggers

-The trigger properties can be handled like the client charset/collation, however, it's crucial not to forget to change `COLLATION` modifiers inside the triggers.
+Triggers are fairly easy to handle (see next), as they can be dropped/rebuilt - just make sure to consider comparisons in the trigger body.

 Edited sample of a trigger: